Go to all posts

 What is Starfield saying?

-I am just about rounding the 10 hour mark on Starfield and I'm very much enjoying it.
+I am rounding the 10 hour mark on Starfield and I'm very much enjoying it.
 It is definitely a Bethesda game set in space, and not "Skyrim In Space".
 A well polished set of yoinks and twists from their previous games.
 It is going to be a major contender for GOTY 2023.

 Spoiler Warning